Wednesday, September 18, 2013

 body

-A SOAP envelope is serialized according to the media type specified
+A SOAP envelope is serialized according

 in the JMS Message property SOAPJMS_contentType